-Financial assets classified as fair value through profit or loss ("FVTPL") are measured at fair value with realized and unrealized gains and losses recognized in the statement of income (loss).
-As at December 31, 2020 and 2019 the Company does not have any financial assets classified as FVTPL.
+Financial assets classified as fair value through profit or loss ("FVTPL") are measured at fair value with realized and unrealized gains and losses recognized in the statement of comprehensive loss.
+As at December 31, 2021 and 2020 the Company does not have any financial assets classified as FVTPL.